smittytone/PreviewMarkdown/README.md

 For more information on the background to this app, please see this [blog post](https://smittytone.wordpress.com/2019/11/07/create_previews_macos_catalina/).

+### YAML Front Matter ###

+Version 1.3.0 adds optional support for rendering YAML front matter in Markdown files.
+This is disabled by default — to enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
+YAML will appear in QuickLook previews only.

 ## Release Notes ##

 - 1.3.0 *Unreleased*
-    - Add optional YAML front matter display
+    - Add optional presentation of YAML front matter to previews.
+    - Rebuild QuickLook thumbnail cache on main app exit to hopefully deal with Visual Studio Code icon ‘hijacking’.
     - Update user-agent string.
-    - Small code improvements.
+    - Minor code and UI improvements.
 - 1.2.0 *4 February 2021*
     - Add preview display preferences (requested by various anonymous feedback senders)
     - Add file type ident tag to thumbnails (requested by @chamiu).